| As has been shown in the article 'inductor

 |Inverter input: 6 V, 2.0 A. Running freq: 30.3 kHz.|

-might be more accurate, but is unlikely to catch-on.
-The electrode
+'non-preheatable' might be more accurate, but is unlikely to catch-on.

-assemblies are purchased by the sign-maker pre-made, complete
+The electrode assemblies are purchased by the sign-maker pre-made,

-disk crimped into the end of the cup prevents erosion of the
+crimped into the end of the cup prevents erosion of the lip (a

-material coating the inside of the cup is in carbonate form when
+the inside of the cup is in carbonate form when the electrode is

-the electrode is supplied, but is converted into an oxide mixture
+supplied, but is converted into an oxide mixture by heating the

-by heating the electrode to red-heat during a part of the manufacturing
+electrode to red-heat during a part of the manufacturing process known

 In the photograph above, the black deposits and occasional shiny droplets on the inside of the tube are the mercury reservoir.

-pressure of 8.25 Torr (mm Hg) and an electrode separation of
+illuminate.
+For a pressure of 8.25 Torr (mm Hg) and an electrode

 A simple solution to the starting problem is to add an external priming electrode.
 This will work with a high-frequency source because an electrode attached to the outside of the glass can perform the same function as an internal electrode in series with a small capacitance.
 Such an electrode is used in the pictures below.
 It consists of a thin wire, connected to the electrode at one end, then wound around the glass in a wide-spaced helix and brought close to the electrode at the other end.
 It is held in place temporarily by a pair of nitrile-rubber O-rings.
 The wire shown has the somewhat gargantuan diameter of 0.3 mm, but there is no reason why it can't be practically invisible.